hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 ---
 I write to express what a fantastic book Fooled by Randomness is and to reflect on the areas of the book the influenced my thinking the most.
 We'll talk about the following:

-1. Our brains suck at **nonlinear** thinking
+1. How the real signal reveals itself among the noise via **ergodicity**

-2. Why we choose to make good **impressions** over meaningful impact
+2. Our brains suck at **nonlinear** thinking

-3. How the real signal reveals itself among the noise via **ergodicity**
+3. Why we choose to make good **impressions** over meaningful impact

 Many of the topics Nassim Taleb writes pertains to the role randomness plays in financial markets.
-You learn plenty on common misunderstandings when it comes to statistics and probability.
-However, to my surprise, many of the arguments made in the book are deeply rooted in timeless principles of human behavior.
+You learn plenty on common misunderstandings of statistics and probability.
+However, to my surprise (and delight), many of the arguments made in the book are deeply rooted in timeless principles of human behavior.

 ### Our Brains Suck at Nonlinear Thinking